 Now, writing it down can mean many things.
 You can write it down on a sheet of paper, like we do.
 You can use a nifty little spreadsheet (which you can get by clicking below).
 Or, you’re feeling super fancy, you can even use an online app like Tiller to help you budget.

 Step 2: Determine Your Income

 If you’re like most people, your income varies slightly from month to month.
-Because of this, many financial planners and budget coaches have you play a guessing game when it comes to determining your income.
-Not with us.
-We want you to be exact.
-Rather than use an estimate of future earnings, try using actual earnings!
+However, you want your numbers to be as exact as possible.
+Rather than estimate your future earnings, try using actual earnings instead!